sfigg/commercialization-public/docset/customize/mdm/oma-dm-protocol-support.md

 The server notifies the device whether it is a user targeted or device targeted configuration by a prefix to the management node’s LocURL, with ./user for user targeted configuration, or ./device for device targeted configuration.
 By default, if no prefix with ./device or ./user, it is device targeted configuration.

-The following LocURL shows a per user CSP node configuration: **./user/vendor/MSFT/EnterpriseModernAppManagement/AppInstallation/&lt; a PackageFamilyName&gt;/StoreInstall**
+The following LocURL shows a per user CSP node configuration: **./user/vendor/MSFT/EnterpriseModernAppManagement/AppInstallation/&lt;PackageFamilyName&gt;/StoreInstall**

 The following LocURL shows a per device CSP node configuration: **./device/vendor/MSFT/RemoteWipe/DoWipe**